sourwurm/EmailDigestSummarizer/README.md

 ![](/ex1.png)

+Note: Articles with missing authors display empty bracket (for now).

 ## Breakdown of Steps
 This is a high-level explanation of the steps the script takes.
 1. Sign in to gmail